littlebits/www-developers/views/cloud-api-spec.md

 ### POST
 ```
-! subscriber_id: <String:URI> –– An endpoint that bitcloud will POST event data to
+! subscriber_id: <Str:URI> –– An endpoint that bitcloud will POST event data to
 ? publisher_events: [<Event>] –– Channels to subscribe to
                                - Default: ['amplitude:delta:ignite']
 ```